This COLA is a permanent annual increase to your retirement benefit. It is based on the cost-of-living index and is designed to address inflation.

 Even if your retirement is years in the future, you should be aware of certain membership milestones that may help you narrow down when to retire.

-There are two types of membership milestones: ones pertaining to age and ones pertaining to service credit.
+There are two types of membership milestones: those pertaining to age and those pertaining to service credit.
 Since most NYSLRS members reach service credit milestones first, we’ll start with them.

 Service Credit Milestones